Atmosera-CoPilot-Dev/self-paced/js-functional/instructions.md

 ## Part 1

-Open the starter.html file in an editor.
-In the scripts section are two methods that require attention:
+Open the starter.html file in an editor with the copilot extension enabled.

-        var mappedNames = names.map(function (){
-            //   return a string in the form 'last, first' });
+1) create a function that returns a collection in the form 'last, first'

-        mappedNames.forEach(function (){
-            // use console.log to print each name in its new form });
+2) create a function that will output each name in its new form.

-It is your assignment to implement the correct solution.

 The output should look like ths: \[\'Jones, Jim\', \'Fen, Li\', \'Ti, May\', \'Thomas, J.T\'\]

-Tip: Using your favorite search engine, search \"mdn Array\".
-This will help you quickly find the Array object documentation on the Mozilla website.
-Look for Array.prototype.map() and Array.prototype.forEach(), be sure to check for the structure of the callback function.

 ## Part 2